BND Hamburger Icon

 Thanks to advances in technology and internet connectivity, there is a security camera available to fit virtually any budget or installation skill level.
 You can go as small as a hidden camera that can be monitored in real time on an employee’s computer or as big as a pan-tilt-zoom camera that can automatically detect moving objects and then record in high definition.

-If staying within a small budget is important for your business, then personal security cameras that cost a few hundred dollars should do the trick.
-Business security cameras, on the other hand, may run into the upper hundreds per camera and require several cameras for full functionality.
+If staying within a tight budget is important for your business, then personal security cameras that cost a few hundred dollars should do the trick.
+Business security cameras, on the other hand, may cost even more and require several cameras for full functionality.

 These are some great options for business security cameras: